Antgst/Antgst/1rst Trimester.md

 * @parent: Pointer to the parent node of the new node
 * @value: Value to store in the new node
 *
-* Description: Allocates memory for a new binary tree node,
-* initializes its value to `value`, sets its parent to `parent`,
-* and its left and right children to NULL.
-*
-* Return: Pointer to the newly created node, or NULL on failure */

-binary_tree_t *binary_tree_node(binary_tree_t *parent, int value)
+* Return: Pointer to the newly created node, or NULL on failure */ binary_tree_t *binary_tree_node(binary_tree_t *parent, int value) {
-{
 	binary_tree_t *new_node;